FamleeX/javastudent/README.md

 This is for my (2nd) Java class.
 I almost lost all of my code so I am creating this repository

+I use Visual Studio Code to program in Java.

 The textbook used in my Java class is "Introduction to Programming in Java 2nd Edition" by Robert Sedgwick and Kevin Wayne (published in 2017)

-Also used in some programs is introcs and StdLib from Princeton
+Also used in some programs is <a href='https://introcs.cs.princeton.edu/java/code/'>introcs</a> and <a href='https://introcs.cs.princeton.edu/java/stdlib/'>StdLib</a> from Princeton

 <h1>Changelog</h1>